Insights

 Under the framework of Perkins Eastman’s vision plan, Metro Nashville is acting with unusual speed to transform its shores across from downtown.

-For an initiative the Metro Nashville Planning Department has called “one of the largest and most complex planning studies Nashville has undertaken,” Perkins Eastman Principal Eric Fang marvels at how quickly the city is moving to redevelop hundreds of acres of parking lots and an industrial landscape into the city’s next destination for thriving, mixed-use development.
-“They are moving at a pace pretty much unheard of for a publicly led project,” he says.
+For an initiative the Metro Nashville Planning Department has called “one of the largest and most complex planning studies Nashville has undertaken,” it’s remarkable how quickly the city is moving to redevelop hundreds of acres of parking lots and an industrial landscape into a thriving, mixed-use destination.
+Many years remain before the entire vision for its East Bank riverfront is realized, but the plan is being implemented at a pace all but unheard of for a large, publicly led urban design project.

 An aerial view of Nashville's East Bank depicts the details of a master plan to transform an industrial landscape into a mixed-use development.

-Just 18 months after the planning commission unanimously passed Imagine East Bank, which incorporates the vision plan Perkins Eastman developed to lay out four walkable neighborhood districts along the east bank of the Cumberland River, the Metropolitan Nashville Council unanimously approved an agreement last month to begin developing the first 30-acre parcel.
-They also approved the development agreement for a new, domed stadium for the NFL’s Tennessee Titans, which will anchor the initial development.
-Later this summer, the council will vote on an agreement to locate the Tennessee Performing Arts Center on the riverfront, and the body will also begin the design for new roads and zoning throughout the 338 acres (nearly equal in size to Nashville’s existing central business district) that Imagine East Bank contemplates.
-The Titans broke ground on the new stadium in February.
-The adjacent Nissan Stadium will be razed once the new stadium opens in 2027, making way for public plazas and cascading parkland that will flow to the river’s edge.
+In 2023, just 18 months after the planning commission unanimously passed Imagine East Bank, which incorporates the vision plan Perkins Eastman developed to lay out four walkable neighborhood districts along the east bank of the Cumberland River, the Metropolitan Nashville Council unanimously approved an agreement to begin developing the first 30-acre parcel.
+And in 2024, the City established the East Bank Development Authority (EBDA), charged with promoting economic development along the East Bank of the Cumberland River.
+The planning commission also approved the development agreement for a domed stadium for the NFL’s Tennessee Titans, which will anchor the initial development.
+It is currently topped out and on track to open in 2027.
+The existing Nissan Stadium will be razed after the new stadium opens, making way for public plazas and cascading parkland that will flow to the river’s edge.
+The vision plan also provides a location for the Tennessee Performing Arts Center in this new district; TPAC is currently negotiating with the city on its relocation there.

 A rendering of a plaza outside the new Nissan Stadium in Nashville, TN, which includes outdoor restaurants and bars.

-The mixed-use development in the first parcels to be developed around the new stadium replaces the traditional notion of tailgating, Principal Eric Fang says, moving people from their cars to parks surrounded by outdoor terraces, bars, and restaurants.
+The mixed-use development in the first parcels to be developed around the new stadium replaces the traditional notion of tailgating, moving people from their cars to parks surrounded by outdoor terraces, bars, and restaurants.

 The East Bank plan is the latest of many waterfront master plans Perkins Eastman has become known for—notably The Wharf in Washington, DC, Baltimore Inner Harbor East, and Battery Park City in Manhattan.
-The celebrated Arverne by the Sea on Rockaway Beach in Queens, NY, has been studied for its resiliency, which enabled residents and business owners to survive largely intact after Superstorm Sandy in 2012 while homes and businesses on either side suffered widespread damage and destruction.
+The celebrated Arverne by the Sea on Rockaway Beach in Queens, NY, has been studied for its resiliency, which enabled homes and businesses to survive largely intact after Superstorm Sandy in 2012 while nearby structures suffered widespread damage and destruction.

-That’s why, in 2021, Fang and Perkins Eastman Principal Vaughan Davies kicked off the East Bank project with a boat ride along the Cumberland River.
+That’s why, in 2021, Perkins Eastman Principal Vaughan Davies and I kicked off the East Bank project with a boat ride along the Cumberland River.
 “We had to work with the water,” Davies says.
-Looking at land from the water, he adds, “makes you much more respectful of the water and the power of the water—and the physical harm that can be done by this massive amount of water.”
+Looking at land from the water, he adds, “makes you much more respectful of the power of the water—and the physical harm that can be done by this massive amount of water.”

 A photograph shows Perkins Eastman consultants and Nashville city officials who boarded a fire department boat in 2021 to survey the East Bank from the water’s perspective.